xTeKc/perwebrtc/README.md

 ## TODO:
 - add styling to web app using tailwind or bulma
-- use iced_web to display UI in window
+- use iced_web to display ui in window
 -